intel-iot-devkit/how-to-code-samples/storage-unit-flood-detector/README.md

 ![](./images/flood-detector-grove.JPG)

-You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove\* devices into the Grove Shield.
-Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.

 You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove\* devices into the Grove\* Shield.
 Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.

 Sensor | Pin